marswon0/road_vehicle_detection/README.md

 In urban city, there is a gap between the ideal and actual commute time.
 With the help of autonomous vehicle, travelers can make a much better use of their commute time.
 This project focuses on the road vehicle detection problem which is part of the autonomous vehicle design.
 The performance of different YOLOv5 models were validated on a custom dataset that contains images of 5 types of vehicles.

+The performance of the YOLOv5 model is directly proportional to the quality of the training data: the number of instances of each target object, the quality and consistency of the labeling.
+This project demonstrates the Average Precision (AP) of a single object class could be improved by using the proposed two-stage training technique; in the 2nd training stage, a well labeled dataset with less than 30 images improved the detection accuracy for trucks by 8%.

+## More details about this project

+For more details and references, please check out [the report paper written for this project](https://github.com/marswon0/road_vehicle_detection/blob/main/assets/paper/Road%20Vehicle%20Detection%20Through%20YOLOv5.pdf).

 ## Usage

 ### Address of the dataset